Project to make Indigenous histories available digitally

 “Something that is often lost is that folks often expect Native community members to participate in different events without compensating them for their knowledge and for their time,” she said. “(Paying them) is so important in doing this kind of work.”

-In 2016, Camp Randall Stadium put up a sign at one of its entrance identifying the areas as “Ho-Chunk Nation Plaza.”
+In 2016, Camp Randall Stadium put up a sign at one of its entrances identifying the area as “Ho-Chunk Nation Plaza.”
 The sign, Keeler said, is big, red and very hard to miss.

 It acts as a symbol of the relationship between the Ho-Chunk Nation and the university.
 She said it’s a good reminder for tens of thousands of fans who attend football games about whose land they’re all on.